danieljiang520/danieljiang520/README.md

 ![danieljiang520's github stats](https://github-readme-stats-sigma-five.vercel.app/api?username=danieljiang520&count_private=true)

-Hi, I am currently pursuing a Bachelor's degree in Computer Engineering with minors in Mathematics and Music at the University of Michigan.
+Hi, my name is Daniel and I am currently pursuing a Bachelor's degree in Computer Engineering with minors in Mathematics and Music at the University of Michigan.
 I enjoy making 3D modeling GUIs and working on robotics and autonomous systems.

 #### Something about me
 I love about every activity related to basketball&mdash;playing, watching, and talking about it.
 I also enjoy playing music, skiing, playing poker, and exploring new cities.
 I have been an avid car enthusiast for as long as I can remember, and I am interested in enhancing safety and system robustness in complex and autonomous engineering systems.